shubham070696/Portfolio/README.md

 # Visualizing data 1
 The below visualization represents the value on y-axis across different locations from the year 2020.
-The best part of the viusal is that one can seelct the respective location and that would change the color so forth.
-Moreover hovering over the bar shows a the value for that particular location.
+The user can hover over the bar to see  the value for that particular location.

 <iframe src="https://data.oecd.org/chart/6vtB" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6vtB" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2018</a></iframe>